MGXlab/Viral-Metagenomics-2021/setup.md

 > ## How to follow this course
 > - Along the lessons you will find specific questions about the data and discussion blocks.
-We recommend you to create a separate document and answer them there.
+We recommend you to create a separate document and write your answers there.
 > - For the analysis, we recommend you to create a directory, ie. `viral_metagenomics_course`, and work from there.
 Each of the steps will have its own directory within the main one.
 At the end you should end up with a structure similar to the one below.
 ~~~
 # create the directory and move to it